antmicro/kenning/README.md

   * default: 4
 ```

 The script displays information which could be helpful while creating a json scenario, e.g. listing the specification of arguments which can be used.
 Required dependencies are also shown, along with the information whether they are available in the current python environment.
-For example, here we can see that TFLiteRuntime configuration accepts tflite models as input and will not be available because the `tflite_runtime` module is not installed.
+In the given example TFLiteRuntime configuration accepts tflite models as input and will not be available because the `tflite_runtime` module is not installed.

 ## Adding new implementations